So, you’re here because you want to succeed in using Pinterest for Business.

 2. What content will be helpful to your audience and how will you deliver it?

 I can provide content that will give my audience affordable and easy solutions to their constant need for website, blog and business graphics.
 Problems they are having include visitors leaving their site before buying because of poor graphics, not having access to easy templates to create their own graphics, spending too much money hiring designers, not having time to learn other difficult graphics software, etc…

 I can provide this content through sharing other’s quality pins on these topics.
 Additionally, I can share images and informative blog articles and video tutorials directly from Laughingbird Software’s blog.
 What I share will provide direct solutions to my customer’s problems.

-When will I deliver this information?
+3. When will you deliver this information?

 I’ll deliver this content loosely based on my research of “best times” to pin as well as what works for me (2-4pm, 8-11pm, Saturday morning).
 I’ll review my analytics and responses to pins weekly to determine the best time to pin to my followers (based on country, sex, and interest).